University Programs

 Pre-Med Intake Major

 MSU offers a Pre-Med Intake major for students interested in pursuing a career in the health professions, including medical, dental, pharmacy, and physical therapy.
 The Pre-Med intake major does not include nursing.
 Pre-Med is not a major from which students will graduate.
-It is a two-semester program designed to encourage students to explore the academic environment at MSU, to understand the breadth of career opportunities in the health professions, and to help students select courses from the science curriculum associated with professional school pre-requisites.
+It is a two-semester program designed to encourage students to explore the academic environment at MSU, understand the breadth of career opportunities in the health professions, and help students select courses from the science curriculum associated with professional school pre-requisites.

 Pre-Med Intake Major students benefit from: